NicoleJackson89/pp1-dream-wedding/README.md

 - Who we are section

   - In this section we introduce ourselves by making use of an image of our team.
-  - The user will see we have over 10 years of expereance in the field, this will leave the user feeling content with leaving the hard work of planning thier wedding in our hands.
+  - The user will see we have over 10 years of experience in the field, this will leave the user feeling content with leaving the hard work of planning their wedding in our hands.
   - A casual, well thought photograph was used for a playful, hands-on work space feel.

 ![Who we are](./assets/readme/who-we-are.png)

 - Footer

-  - The footer has links to our social media pages, these will open up in a new tab tor ease of navigation for users.
+  - The footer has links to our social media pages, these will open up in a new tab for ease of navigation for users.
   - Company contact details have been added to the footer as I have taken into consideration that some users may want to get straight into contacting us rather than search for the details in another page.
   - The social media links have added animation that will increase in size when the user hovers over either of them.